 Apprenticeships combine practical on-the-job skills with study in an employed position within an organisation.
 You will gain the technical knowledge, practical experience and wider skills you need for your future career, through a wide mix of learning in the workplace, formal off-the-job training and the opportunity to practise new skills in a real work environment.

 The Open University (OU) is the largest UK academic institution.
-We offer Higher and Degree Apprenticeships in healthcare, policing, social work, digital, management and leadership in England.
-Digital and IT programmes are offered in Scotland and Wales.
+We offer higher and degree-level apprenticeships in healthcare, policing, social work, digital, management and leadership in England.
+Digital and IT programmes are offered in Wales.

 After successfully completing your apprenticeship, you will have gained an academic qualification and an apprenticeship certificate.

 Apprenticeships can be found at different levels depending on the job role that they are associated with:

 For more information on apprenticeships levels, visit the following websites.
 The requirements and rules that support apprenticeship programmes depend on where you live and work:

 You can become an apprentice at any time during your career.
 It’s an opportunity to develop new knowledge, skills and behaviours that allow you to move into new roles and solve new challenges.
 At the OU, we have a mix of new recruits and existing members of staff studying.

 The OU’s flexible delivery allows you to weave your study around existing responsibilities at work and home successfully.